Bristol, University of

 Added value: Strong academic reputation across the board.
 One of the largest Students' Union buildings in the country.
 Well-established student drama scene.

-Graduate prospects: Ranked 10th with 80.8 finding graduate level employment.
+Graduate prospects: Ranked 13th out of 124, with 78.8 per cent of students finding graduate level employment.

 Cheap to live there?
-Not very.
-There's great variation in private rents, with the average being around £80 per week for a flat near the main university precinct.
+Not really.
+There's great variation in private rents, with the average being around £134 per week.
 Cheaper areas are available further from the University.

 Transport links: Excellent road and rail links.
 Handy for the M4, M5 and second Severn crossing, and 20 minutes from the international airport.

-Fees: Yet to be confirmed for 2013 entry but likely to remain at £9,000 for full-time home undergrads.
+Fees: £9,000 for full-time home undergrads.
 Overseas fees vary depending on course.

 Bursaries: There are a number of tuition fee waivers available for eligible students from households with an income lower than £25,000, plus bursaries and scholarships based on specific criteria.
 See here for more details.